ALBERTA CO-OPERATIVE ENERGY - YOUR ENERGY CO-OP

 March 2016 offsets from YYC-SOLAR-002

-Quarterly Reports will be provided to SPARK Certified Green Generators within 45 days of end of quarter.
+Annual Reports will be provided to SPARK Certified Green Generators 90 days following the end of the calendar year.
 Reports will include details specific to the generator’s category:

 Green Energy Offsets (kWh) purchased by ACE Green Power Rate customers within their chosen generator category